 As discussed in Note 3 to the financial statements, deferred tax assets, if any, are reassessed at each financial reporting date and are recognized to the extent that it has become probable that future taxable income will allow the deferred tax assets to be utilized.
-As at December 31, 2022 and 2021, management believes that the Bank will not have sufficient future taxable income against which the deferred tax assets can be applied, thus, deferred tax assets are not recognized.
+As at December 31, 2023 and 2022, management believes that the Bank will not have sufficient future taxable income against which the deferred tax assets can be applied, thus, deferred tax assets are not recognized.

-Movements in income tax payable (prepaid tax) follow:
+Movements in prepaid tax follow: